 Your options for glass go far beyond “clear.”
 You can choose the number of panes, the level of insulation and energy efficiency, the film or coating, and much more.
 To help you sort through all these options, we’ve laid out each decision point, along with the major benefits and best uses.

 Windows with two or three panes offer additional insulation.
 According to the U.S. Department of Energy, choosing high-performance windows that have at least two panes of Low Emissivity (Low-E) insulating glass will help improve your home’s energy performance long-term.
+Thanks to the extra pane of glass, triple-pane windows are even more energy-efficient than dual-pane windows.

 - Reduced cold air and window condensation